 When you want the bubbles to flow: Berry Bros. & Rudd Crémant de Limoux by Antech

-This is a beautiful, balanced wine — perfect for a summer celebration.
+This is a beautifully balanced wine, that’s just perfect for a summer celebration.
 With elegant aromas of orchard fruit and honeyed spice, the palate marries more exotic fruits with a clean, pebbly backdrop and an impressive depth of flavour for a cremant de Limoux.

 Crémant de Limoux by Antech

-For lunching al fresco: 2017 Gavi di Gavi, Bric Sassi, Roberto Sarotto, Piedmont
+For lunching al fresco: Roberto Sarotto, Gavi di Gavi Bric Sassi 2019

 Summer is all about eating outside, but the best meal on earth is nothing without a perfect wine pairing.
-If fresh pasta, oily fish or salad is on the menu, then so too should this versatile, easy-drinking white.
-With aromas of citrus tempered by a steely, zesty palate, it may look lightweight, but it knows exactly what it’s doing.
+If fresh pasta, oily fish or salad is on the menu, then so too should this silky, medium-bodied white.
+With juicy peach flavours delicately making themselves known, tempered by a scintillatingly refreshing minerality: this wine knows exactly what it’s doing.

 That’s not to say there’s no time for a red.
-Even though these fuller wines tend to be associated with the darker days of the year, bottles such as this La Voute Saint-Vincent ’16 are a heaven-made match for small summer tapas meals.
-Mouth-wateringly acidic and dripping with red fruit flavours, it’s the perfect end to a hot sticky day.
+Even though these fuller wines tend to be associated with the darker days of the year, bottles such as this Corbières Campagnès Maxime Magnon ’18 are a heaven-made match for small summer tapas meals.
+Hailing from ancient vineyards, it packs a real punch; but it drips with sheer elegance and unmistakeable finesse.
+Trust us when we say: it’s the perfect end to a hot, sticky day.

 And, of course, it has to be another red when you fire up the barbecue.
-Soft hedgerow-fruit aromas pair with a bright, raspberry freshness to bring you the silkiest texture we’ve ever found in a summer wine.
+Floral blackberry aromas pair with a bright, blueberry freshness to bring you the perfect wine for those long, hazy evenings spent chargrilling your meat of choice; there’s even a hint of chargrilled meat in the flavour, overlaid by those sublime summer berry flavours.
 It’s a supreme Malbec which, when paired with a supreme steak, will take your grill game to a whole new level.

 When you’re feeling adventurous: Dagon Clan ‘Har’